morousg/CUDALearning/cudaMemsetAsync/README.md

 The first version of the code, already reproduces the problem.
 It is observable with NSIGHT Visual Studio.
 Despite the kernel was enqueued first, the cudaMemsetAsync is executing first.

 I may use this code, with some extra politeness (cuda error checks and so on), to file a bug to NVIDIA.

+UPDATE: actually in the CUDA documentation it says tat cudaMemset can avoy soverlaping between tasts in different cuda streams